Pasta with Pesto, Potatoes, and Green Beans

 Last summer, we made fresh pesto all the time, including a massive batch to freeze at the end, which made for some perfect weeknight meals all winter long.
 This summer, we didn't make it once.

-Since fall is here and the basil is on its way out, we decided to rape and pilage the plant yesterday and have ourselves one good dinner of our favorite pesto meal: linguine with pesto, potatoes and green beans.
+Since fall is here and the basil is on its way out, we decided to pilage the plant yesterday and have ourselves one good dinner of our favorite pesto meal: linguine with pesto, potatoes and green beans.

 When I tell people about this meal, they're always surprised at the idea of putting potatoes in a pasta dish.
 But it wasn't one of my dumb ideas; it's actually a classic Italian dish.
 Open any Italian cookbook and you're almost certain to find it.